Ketamine-assisted psychotherapy: Active mechanisms

 There are several hypotheses as to the underlying neural and cognitive mechanisms responsible for the psychiatric effects of ketamine.
 Its mechanism of action is as an NMDA receptor antagonist.
 As such, glutamate modulation is a well-known effect, which is specifically believed to confer increased synaptic excitability.
 Notably, however, the effects of ketamine are now believed to be larger in scope than previously thought, ultimately leading to greater synaptogenesis and neuroplasticity.
 As demonstrated in animal models, the administration of ketamine propagates signaling pathways surmised to augment neuroplasticity.
 Key among these are mammalian target of rapamycin (mTOR), glycogen synthase kinase-3 (GSK3), and elongation factor 2 (eEF2) kinase.
-Ketamine has also demonstrated its ability to increase brain-derived neurotrophic factor (BDNF) levels within the brain in animal studies, which ameliorates the effects of acute and chronic stress.
+Ketamine has also demonstrated its ability to increase brain-derived neurotrophic factor levels within the brain in animal studies, which ameliorates the effects of acute and chronic stress.
 The subsequent increase in both synaptic excitation and neuroplasticity is believed to precipitate the powerful and immediate symptom reduction ketamine elicits for a variety of conditions.
 It has additionally been theorized that ketamine disrupts the reconsolidation of dysfunctional memories and, through doing so, diminishes the burden of those associated with trauma, anxiety, substance use, and so on.

-In combination with psychotherapy

-Given the physiological effects of ketamine, it is hypothesized to be uniquely capable of exceptional efficacy when combined with psychotherapy.
-The increased neuroplasticity conferred by ketamine is believed to accelerate a patient’s response to psychotherapy and enhance implementation of therapeutic concepts.
-One example of this may be demonstrated through consideration of cognitive behavioral therapy (CBT), a psychotherapy approach that works by targeting cognitive distortions.
-By focusing on reversing irrational thought patterns and maladaptive information processing, it ultimately improves emotional regulation.
-The effects of ketamine are believed to expedite the learning of these frameworks as well as generate greater openness to new ideas.
-Several other types of psychotherapy have been used in studies with ketamine, including motivational enhancement therapy (MET), functional analytic psychotherapy (FAP), and mindfulness-based relapse prevention (MBRP).
+Clinical Uses

+Treatment-resistant depression

+The use of ketamine as an antidepressant has mainly been studied for the treatment of treatment-resistant depression(TRD).
+Single-dose use has been found to have noticeable and rapid anti-depressive effects that tend to last up to a week, accompanied by acute side-effects that resolve spontaneously.
+It has also been shown to have a moderate-to-large effect in reducing suicidality in some patients suffering from suicidal ideation, with visible efficacy within two hours of administration.
+This is in sharp contrast with currently-approved treatment options, whose delayed onset poses an increased risk for suicidality in patients.
+However, this potency cannot currently be generalised for non-depressed patients experiencing suicidal ideation.